JohnTheCoolingFan/sayless/README.md

 - Administrator permission.
 Grants permission to use everything without needing to specify each permission.
 - Link creation permission.
 If link creation requires a token with valid permission, only clients that supply a token with this permission would be allowed to create shortened links.
-- Token creation permission.
-This permission allows creating new tokens with any permissions ([possible loophole](https://github.com/JohnTheCoolingFan/sayless/issues/3)).
 - IP view permission.
 Allows seeing IPs of clients that created shortened links via API.

 For security and ease of setup, a master token must be provided via `MASTER_TOKEN` environment variable if token system is enabled.
 It grants access to all functions of the service and cannot be disabled or removed.
 It can be a string of any length.
 Character set is limited to what can be used in a header value.